eclipse-openj9/openj9-docs/docs/xsoftmx.md

 # -Xsoftmx

-This option sets a "soft" maximum limit for the initial size of the Java<sup>&trade;</sup> heap.
+This option sets a "soft" maximum limit for the initial size of the Java&trade; heap.

 ## Syntax